Earth1283/PyWord2/README.md

 # PyWord2
 Reconinuation the old PyWord project but this time with PyQt5 and other external libraries Still, I am aiming to keep the dependencies to a minimum
+## Auto Install & download
+Execute the `install.py` file that checks for the dependency and downloads the `main.py` file for you automatically.
+It achieves this with the `try` and `except` functions.
+It accounts for various situations by trying `pip3` and `pip`.

+If you do not wish to use the installer, you may download it mannually by following the section below.

 ## Install dependencies
 Run the following command in your terminal to install `PyQt5`
 ```bash